OpenQuantumDesign/oqd-trical/docs/explanation/structures.md

 - Mass
 - Charge
 - Dictionary mapping level aliases (e.g. "S1/2") to _Level_ objects
-- Dictionary of "full\textunderscore transitions" (from manifold 1 to manifold 2)
+- Dictionary of "full_transitions" (from manifold 1 to manifold 2)

 Note that users do not instantiate *Ion*s directly.
 Instead, one would instantiate a specific ion species, say _Ca40_, which inherits from _Ion_.
 This way, users don't have to pass in all the levels and their aliases each time they want to create a new ion.